DcSergioPC/Sum-Calculator/README.md

-# Sum-Calculator
+# Sum-Calculator Java
-This is a Application with a graphics Interface using swing and SystemTray when minimize it
+This is a Java Application with a graphics Interface using swing and SystemTray when minimize it

 ![alt text](https://github.com/DcSergioPC/Sum-Calculator/blob/0e352bbfee2bb415f310bc2957bb897e0f1f177c/Sum.jpg?raw=true)